University of North Carolina at Greensboro: Athletics

 UNCG's men's basketball team moved into a "new" home in 2009–10, making the Greensboro Coliseum their home court.
-The move was announced by UNCG chancellor Dr. Linda Brady on December 5, 2008.
-As a preview of things to come, UNCG hosted Davidson in its new venue two months later and drew a crowd of 11,687.
-On December 29, 2010, a UNCG record attendance of 22,178 watched the Spartans host the Duke Blue Devils.
-At full capacity, the building holds more than 23,000 fans for basketball giving UNCG the ability to have potentially one of the largest basketball arenas in the country.
-UNCG utilizes a variety of configurations for its contests with a minimum capacity of 7,617.
-As part of the move, the Coliseum remodeled a floor into a Spartan "home floor" and completely renovated a massive locker room space for the team, complete with training room, meeting facilities, coaches offices and a players' lounge.
-The team is coached by former University of North Carolina at Chapel Hill player Wes Miller, who at the time of his appointment in 2012 was the youngest head coach in Division I.

-Former UNCG women's basketball coach Lynne Agee, who retired following the 2010–2011 season, ranks among the most successful coaches in intercollegiate women's basketball history.
-Currently, she is one of just 45 coaches in the history of the women's game to have engineered more than 600 victories.
+Former UNCG women's basketball coach Lynne Agee, who retired following the 2010–11 season, ranks among the most successful coaches in intercollegiate women's basketball history.
+She is one of just 45 coaches in the history of the women's game to have engineered more than 600 victories.
 Under Agee's guidance, UNCG reached the 20-win plateau 16 times.
 The Spartans also earned berths into the Division I national tournament once, the Division II tournament once and the Division III tournament seven times.
-With Agee at the helm, UNCG became one of only 10 teams nationally (all divisions) to reach the NCAA tournament each of the first seven years it was held (1982–1988).
+With Agee at the helm, UNCG became one of only 10 teams nationally (all divisions) to reach the NCAA tournament each of the first seven years it was held (1982–88).
 With UNCG's 1998 NCAA appearance, Agee became the first women's coach in history to take teams to the NCAA tournament in all three divisions.
-UNCG is now coached by Roxboro, Person County native and former WNBA player Wendy Palmer.

-The Blue Crew

-The Blue Crew is a student organization dedicated to cheering on the Spartans at athletic events.

-Clubs and traditions

-UNCG is home to a large number of diverse and active sports and student organizations from Greek life to a radio station, and some traditions unique to the school.